 Click here to listen to more episodes of Child Care Rockstar Radio™ with Kris Murray!

-Key Takeaways From This Podcast:
+Here Are the Key Takeaways From This Episode:

-The holiday season can be one of joy and merriment, but it can also be a struggle.
+- The holiday season can be one of joy and merriment, but it can also be a struggle.
 Kris reminds us that we aren’t alone, and on the Child Care Success Academy website, you can find ways not only to grow your business but also to work on your mindset and live a happier life.

-Sindye started in child care after having her first daughter and seeing how much she was making a difference in the families around her.
+- Sindye started in child care after having her first daughter and seeing how much she was making a difference in the families around her.
 She combined her business savvy and high-value childcare skills into making a full-blown new career for herself and it wasn’t long before she was full and turning clients away.
 She then opened a small center which filled up and moved up to a larger center licensed with a capacity of 120.

-Sindye loves her job as the Director of Marketing and sees it an opportunity to impact and touch as many lives as possible.
+- Sindye loves her job as the Director of Marketing and sees it an opportunity to impact and touch as many lives as possible.

-Sindye shares the most heartwarming and adorable (sorry Sindye’s husband!) story about how a school dance in 1988 led to them being each other’s soul mates for life.
+- Sindye shares the most heartwarming and adorable (sorry Sindye’s husband!) story about how a school dance in 1988 led to them being each other’s soul mates for life.

-Culture affects everything from the turnover of staff and employee hiring and retention to corporate engagement.
+- Culture affects everything from the turnover of staff and employee hiring and retention to corporate engagement.
 Sindye explains how quality care in our teachers affects emotional aspects, financial opportunities, and even a child’s brain development.

-If you have a positive and caring culture in your child care environment, your team will be helpful and positive.
+- If you have a positive and caring culture in your child care environment, your team will be helpful and positive.
 They will be solution based, and excited to contribute because of a mutual trust and respect.

-It takes time to develop a collaborative culture but there are some steps to begin right away.
+- It takes time to develop a collaborative culture but there are some steps to begin right away.
 Sindye’s answer might not be super popular or easy to hear — the culture reflects the leadership.
 Also, no matter what level of status an employee has, they can always actively strive to communicate in an approachable and positive way.

-It is important for leaders to be aware of how they communicate with their team, their mindset, and how they manage stress effectively.
+- It is important for leaders to be aware of how they communicate with their team, their mindset, and how they manage stress effectively.

-While the staff will probably eat all the donuts you get them, Sindye shares that real inspiration comes providing structure and a strong foundation.
+- While the staff will probably eat all the donuts you get them, Sindye shares that real inspiration comes providing structure and a strong foundation.
 Appreciation and connection are two huge things that cost no money but make a big difference.

-Sindye recommends finding a financial advisor to help you, no matter where you are in your journey.
+- Sindye recommends finding a financial advisor to help you, no matter where you are in your journey.